BlueSquare23/johnlradford.io/essays/the_myth_of_american_exceptionalism.md

 United States!
 After all we're the world first and oldest Democracy.
 We're a nation of immigrants with liberty, freedom, and justice for all!
 Right?"

-Well we don't have to go into atrocity committed in the name of the United States.
-So here are just some of the hight lights.
+Well we don't have to go into every atrocity committed in the name of the United States.
+So here are some of the hightlights!

 ![Saigon Execution by Eddie Adams, Associated Press](https://media-cldnry.s-nbcnews.com/image/upload/t_fit-1500w,f_auto,q_auto:best/newscms/2018_05/2088766/ap_746400184512.jpg)